Michael Jamieson’s top tips for a champion swim

 Breaststroke is one of the first strokes we learn when taking to the water, but are you making swimming harder for yourself than it needs to be?

-Olympic silver medallist Michael Jamieson gripped the nation this summer with his thrilling swim in the 200m Breaststroke event.
+Olympan Michael Jamieson gripped the nation at the London 2012 Games with his thrilling silver medal in the 200m Breaststroke event.

 The Glasgow-born swimmer, who trains in Bath with coach Graeme Antwhistle, has mastered the art of breaststroke technique over years of hard work and dedication.